RoxanaPopescu/Aurelia/frontend/packages/desktop/readme.md

 4. **The app should now be running**

-   Use the development tools in the app window, which is essentially a `Chromium` browser, to test and debug the app.
+   Use the development tools in the app window, which is essentially a `Chromium` browser, to test and debug the frontend, and `Visual Studio Code` to debug the host.

    >  Note that on `macOS`, the shortcut to open the development tools is `Command + Option + I`.